- Minister of Defence

 - Subordinate Agencies

-The Directorate-General for Security and Defence Policy shapes and coordinates the security, defence, armaments, arms export and arms control policies within the area of responsibility of the Federal Ministry of Defence (FMoD) and is responsible for questions relating to “Bundeswehr and society”.
-It maintains close consultation with the Federal Government and with international partners and organisations (NATONorth Atlantic Treaty Organization, EUEuropean Union, UNUnited Nations, OSCEOrganisation for Security and Co-operation in Europe), advocating the positions of the FMoD.
-Together with the Foreign Office, the Directorate-General for Security and Defence Policy is in charge of the Federal Government’s Enable and Enhance Initiative as well as of the mandates for Bundeswehr missions abroad which require parliamentary approval.
-It thus supports the Federal Government’s strategic capacity in these times of the Zeitenwende and provides a framework for the Bundeswehr in terms of security and defence policy.
+The Directorate-General for Security and Defence Policy frames and coordinates security, defence, armaments, armaments export and arms control policy in the area of responsibility of the Federal Ministry of Defence (FMoD) and is responsible for questions relating to the topic of Bundeswehr and Society.
+It works closely with the Federal Government and international partners and organisations (NATONorth Atlantic Treaty Organization, EUEuropean Union, United Nations, OSCEOrganisation for Security and Co-operation in Europe), advocating the positions of the FMoD.
+In cooperation with the Foreign Office, the Directorate-General for Security and Defence Policy is in charge of the Federal Government’s Enable and Enhance Initiative as well as the mandates for Bundeswehr missions abroad requiring parliamentary approval.
+It thus supports the Federal Government’s strategic capacity in these times of the Zeitenwende and provides a framework for the Bundeswehr in the realm of security and defence policy.

-The Directorate-General for Armament is responsible for the planning, management and supervision of national and international armaments activities with a view to accomplishing the tasks of the Bundeswehr and implementing the capability profile deriving from them.
+The Directorate-General for Armament is responsible for the planning, management and supervision of national and international armaments activities with a view to accomplishing the tasks of the Bundeswehr and implementing the capability profile derived from them.
 It has overall responsibility for the Bundeswehr procurement and in-service support process and exercises ministerial supervision.

 Share content on